udacity/aind2-rnn/README.md

 | Criteria       		|     Meets Specifications	        			            |
 |:---------------------:|:---------------------------------------------------------:|
 | Generate text using a trained RNN classifier.   | The submission presents examples of generated text from a trained RNN module.
 The majority of this generated text should consist of real english words. |

+## Submission
+Before submitting your solution to a reviewer, you are required to submit your project to Udacity's Project Assistant, which will provide some initial feedback.

+The setup is simple.
+If you have not installed the client tool already, then you may do so with the command `pip install udacity-pa`.

+To submit your code to the project assistant, run `udacity submit` from within the top-level directory of this project.
+You will be prompted for a username and password.
+If you login using google or facebook, visit [this link](https://project-assistant.udacity.com/auth_tokens/jwt_login) for alternate login instructions.

+This process will create a zipfile in your top-level directory named rnn-<id>.zip.
+This is the file that you should submit to the Udacity reviews system.